 - Make sure the chickens have a safe, dry place to be.

 - Be sure the chicken’s coop is not to drafty and has good protection from the wind.

-- Provide fresh, preferably warm water regularly so the chickens don’t eat snow if their water freezes (Eating snow will drop their body temperatures rapidly)
+- Provide fresh, preferably warm water regularly so the chickens don’t eat snow if their water freezes.
+Eating snow lowers body temperature.

 Should Chickens be Outside in the Snow?

-Although I think it is good to let the chickens decide when it is to cold for them to be out, chickens can get stuck in deep snow, lose their way in the unfamiliar snowy landscape and get stressed.
-So, if there is more than a few inches of snow, it may be wise to keep chickens in a covered run/coop.
+Although I think it is good to let the chickens decide when it is to cold for them to be out, chickens can get stuck in deep snow, lose their way in the unfamiliar snowy landscape and get stressed (as I have experienced).
+For this reason, if there is more than an inch or two of snow, it may be wise to keep chickens in a covered run/coop.